-The success of Rambo: First Blood Part II meant a sequel was inevitable, so producers hired David Morrell – the author of First Blood – to pen a draft.
+The success of Rambo: First Blood Part II meant a sequel was inevitable, so producers hired David Morrell – the author of First Blood – to pen a draft for Rambo III.
 His script took place in a Central America country where Rambo’s mentor Colonel Trautman is working as an advisor.
 His wife and child are kidnapped in an embassy takeover, and upon hearing this, Rambo travels down to help rescue them.
 In the finale, Rambo and Trautman’s wife would have picked up machine guns and fought side by side.
 This script was rejected in favor of one set in Afghanistan, as it was felt a desert setting would make a good visual contrast to the jungles of the first two.
 The original draft was more complex and featured a subplot involving a female doctor looking after Afghan children, and a sequence set during a sandstorm.
 This sprawling take was dubbed "Rambo Of Arabia" by the crew, but to trim the escalating budget later scripts pared the plot down to its essence and put the focus on action scenes.

 Related: Rambo Movies, Ranked Worst To Best